stolostron/rhacm-docs/security/create_psp_policy.md

-# Managing a pod security policy
+# Managing pod security policies

 Apply a pod security policy to secure pods and containers.
 Learn to create, apply, view, and update your pod security policy in the following sections.